 How to pay it back: University financial aid is a discount on fees and does not need to be paid back.

-The National Student Financial Aid Scheme (NSFAS) is a government organisation that aims to provide a sustainable financial aid system for poor but academically able students.
+Applying for government funding The National Student Financial Aid Scheme (NSFAS) is a government organisation that aims to provide a sustainable financial aid system for poor but academically able students.
 The scheme works in conjunction with 26 public higher education institutions and 50 technical and vocational education training (TVET) colleges nationally.

 Deadline: 30 November 2017